Correlation in Catalysts Enables Arbitrary Manipulation of Quantum Coherence

 \textit{\textbf{Introduction.}} --- Quantum superposition, also known as \emph{quantum coherence}, is one of the most striking quantum features and also a useful operational resource in quantum metrology~\cite{Giovannetti2006quantum}, quantum clock~\cite{Janzing2003quasi}, and work extraction~\cite{lostaglio_description_2015}.
 In quantum thermodynamics, the presence of coherence is considered as the main source of difference between semiclassical and quantum setups~\cite{lostaglio2019introductory}.
 Under the presence of a conserved quantity such as Hamiltonian, one is restricted to the operations that cannot create coherence.
-These operations, known as \emph{covariant} operations~\footnote{Although covariant operations are usually defined for a general group, here we restrict our attention to the U(1) group.}, are subject to many restrictions originating from the superselection rule~\cite{Bartlett2007reference,marvian_coherence_2020,Ozawa2002conservative,Tajima2018uncertainty,Takagi2020universal,Chiribella2021fundamental,tajima2021symmetry}, while pre-shared coherent states can lift their operational capability~\cite{Marvian2008building,Aberg2014catalytic,Tajima2020coherence}.
+These operations, known as \emph{covariant} operations, are subject to many restrictions originating from the superselection rule~\cite{Bartlett2007reference,marvian_coherence_2020,Ozawa2002conservative,Tajima2018uncertainty,Takagi2020universal,Chiribella2021fundamental,tajima2021symmetry}, while preshared coherent states can lift their operational capability~\cite{Marvian2008building,Aberg2014catalytic,Tajima2020coherence}.
 This motivates us to obtain a precise understanding of how one could quantify and efficiently manipulate coherence, for which a resource-theoretic approach has been proven useful~\cite{Gour2008resource,marvian_extending_2014,marvian2012symmetry}.